oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 For collections of structured type, the body of the request MUST be a full or partial representation of an instance of the collection's structured type.
-Each member of the potentially filtered collection is [updated](#sec_UpdateanEntity) using [PATCH]{.Keyword} semantics.
+Each member of the potentially filtered collection is [updated](#sec_UpdateanEntity) using `PATCH` semantics.
 Structured types MAY include nested collections or delta collections, in which case the semantics described in [Update a Collection of Entities](#sec_UpdateaCollectionofEntities) applies.

 Example 81: change the color of all beige-brown products